Events by this speaker

 This retreat is full.
 Please submit an application if you are interested in being on the wait list.
 We do receive cancellations, so the longer you’re able to wait, the better your chances of getting in.

 Please Note: All scholarship funds, including young adult rates, have been allocated for this retreat.

 The Buddha encouraged Maranasati practice to live an awakened life.
 This practice supports our appreciation of the preciousness of human birth and the development of equanimity with the difficulties of human existence.
 It helps us gain freedom from rigidity and clinging through a more expansive perspective of the inevitable and natural letting go.
 Maranasati matures our insight into impermanence and change, nourishing a skillful orientation to both life and death.
 In the retreat we will utilize the skills of loving awareness, compassion and investigation in our sitting practice, with some guided visualization and a period of contemplative inquiry each day.

 While silent residential retreat experience is recommended, it is not required to attend this retreat.
-This retreat is considered a “workshop-style” retreat; meaning, there will be a couple of non-silent/interactive sessions each day.
+This retreat is considered a “workshop-style” retreat; meaning, there will be one non-silent/interactive session each day.